mavaddat-javid-education/Red-DiscordBot/README.md

 Artwork created by [Mavaddat](https://mavaddat.deviantart.com/) on Deviant Art for the Edu Discord Bot Project.

-This project vendors [discord.ext.menus](https://github.com/Rapptz/discord-ext-menus) package made by Danny Y. (Rapptz) which is distributed under MIT License.
+This project vendors [discord.ext.menus](https://github.com/Rapptz/discord-ext-menus) package made by Danny Y. (@Rapptz) which is distributed under MIT License.
 Copy of this license can be found in [discord-ext-menus.LICENSE](redbot/vendored/discord-ext-menus.LICENSE) file in [redbot/vendored](redbot/vendored) folder of this repository.